YuKaWing/YuKaWing.github.io/index.md

 <button onclick="window.open('https://drive.google.com/file/d/1X4lmKY1XoYyUEmwyWykA7zKIOCXGOAFV/view?usp=sharing')" type="button"><b>Read Report</b></button>

 <h1><b>Drum Game for the Elderly</b></h1>
 This was a service learning project under the Department of Biomedical Engineering of HKPolyU aimed to provide entertainment for the elderly.
 This game was developed with Unity.
 I was responsible for the duo mode, drum beat editing system, UI design and data design of the game.
-This game has an awesome feature which the eldely can input their favourate songs to the game and play it after editing.
+This game has an awesome feature which the eldely can input their favourite songs to the game and play it after editing.
 <iframe width="728" height="410" src="https://www.youtube.com/embed/irHXQbMf88M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <h1><b>Overwhelmed!</b></h1>